Help first homeowners into the market

 It can be difficult to get a home loan if you live in a regional or remote area – but you shouldn’t have to leave your community to own a home.
 We will make it easier for people to stay in country areas close to their families, jobs and community connections.

-In a 2-year trial, we’ll increase the income eligibility threshold for the Queensland Housing Finance Loan to $201,000 per year.
+From 1 July 2024, we’ve increased the income eligibility threshold in a 2-year trial for the Queensland Housing Finance Loan to $201,000 per year for regional Queenslanders living within 45 rural and remote council areas.
 This will help bridge the gap for regional Queenslanders who struggle to get home loan finance because of where they live.